Developing Extraordinary Leaders

 So what distinguishes outstanding leaders?
 Current research points to emotional intelligence as a crucial factor.
 And the foundation of emotional intelligence is self-awareness.
 Without that, you’re lost as a leader in today’s VUCA – volatile, uncertain, complex, and ambiguous – world.

-It all starts with self-awareness (and soul!)
+It all starts with self-awareness.

 If you know yourself well – you’re clear on what motivates you and the future vision you want to create – and you operate with a high degree of self-awareness, you’ll produce dramatic results, consistently.
 The idea is simple; the process of getting there can be challenging.

-Leadership can be learned
+Leadership can be learned.

 Since leadership is a set of mindsets and skills that can be developed, everyone has the potential to become an extraordinary leader.
 Some people have the advantage of innate talent, but that’s not required.
 What is required is a deep commitment to personal growth and change – having the courage and determination to truly become the best possible version of yourself.